-The Ed.D. program includes 6.0 dissertation hours.
-Of these, 2.0 are earned co-requisite with Research I-IV.
-The remaining hours are to be distributed between two (2) semesters during which the primary focus is on the dissertation.
+The Ed.D. program includes 4.0 dissertation hours distributed between two (2) semesters during which the primary focus is on the dissertation.
 For financial aid and international student compliance, 2.0 dissertation hours is considered full time.
-The dissertation chair must approve your enrollment with him/her.
-This may be done by emailing the Registar requesting enrollment in dissertation hours and copying the dissertation chair.
+Note that, as 2.0 dissertation hours is considered full-time, financial aid is limited to those 2.0 credit hours, regardless of enrollment in any other courses that semester.
+The dissertation chair must approve your enrollment.
+This may be done by emailing Denise Hopper, College of Education Administrative Assistant, dhopper@oru.edu requesting enrollment in dissertation hours and copying the dissertation chair.
 The chair will reply, granting permission.

-Co-requisite with Dissertation hours is GPED 100.
+Co-requisite with dissertation hours is GPED 100.
 This is a no tuition, non-credit course with a fee that goes toward format review and associated dissertation expenses.
+When you are enrolled in dissertation hours, you will be automatically enrolled in GPED 100.
+Enrollment in GPED 100 will be continued until the College of Education Administrative Assistant signs off on your application for dissertation copyright and printing.